-gospartans.ca

-Theatre Opportunities

-Trinity Western University offers a variety of performance, playwriting, and technical theatre opportunities each semester.
+gospartans.ca Theatre Opportunities Trinity Western University offers a variety of performance, playwriting, and technical theatre opportunities each semester.
 See the Department of Theatre overview for details or contact the Department chair.

-Ensemble

-Ensemble offers students a range of performance and production opportunities.
+Ensemble Ensemble offers students a range of performance and production opportunities.
 These have included original touring shows, classics, student-created productions, contemporary works, and specially commissioned plays.

-Guest Artists and Workshops

-Theatre professionals are invited to the TWU campus to share their skills in low-cost workshops or free seminar sessions.
+Guest Artists and Workshops Theatre professionals are invited to the TWU campus to share their skills in low-cost workshops or free seminar sessions.
 Guest artists have included professional actors, designers, directors, make-up artists, critics, television producers, and playwrights.

-Mainstage Productions

-Classic, contemporary, and original works are staged each semester as part of the Theatre program.
+Mainstage Productions Classic, contemporary, and original works are staged each semester as part of the Theatre program.
 Auditions for most productions are open to all registered TWU and ACTS students.
 Each production also provides opportunities in stage management, set construction, costuming, lighting, sound, front of house, and publicity.
-Recent productions include Romeo and Juliet by William Shakespeare, Proof by David Auburn, Halo by Josh MacDonald, The Good Woman of Setzuan by Bertolt Brecht, and Fiddler on the Roof by Joseph Stein, Jerry Bock, and Sheldon Harnick.

-Student Directed One-Acts And New Play Readings

-Students interested in directing, who have completed the Theatre Department's directing course, may be invited to direct a one-act play as part of New Generations, a biannual festival of student work.
+Recent productions Twelfth Night and The Comedy of Errors by William Shakespeare, SMASH by Jeffrey Hatcher, Jane Eyre the Musical by Paul Gordon & John Caird, The Drowsy Chaperone Lisa Lambert & Bob Martin, and Copenhagen by Michael Frayn.
+Student Directed One-Acts And New Play Readings Students interested in directing, who have completed the Theatre Department's directing course, may be invited to direct a one-act play as part of New Generations, a bi-annual festival of student work.
 Playwriting students may be invited to produce a staged reading, and some of these plays may be chosen for full production in New Generations.
 Additional opportunities for directing and playwriting exist for exceptional students.

-Other Opportunities

-TWU enjoys a unique relationship with Pacific Theatre, an acclaimed professional theatre company in Vancouver.
+Other Opportunities TWU enjoys a unique relationship with Pacific Theatre, an acclaimed professional theatre company in Vancouver.
 TWU students are frequently involved in Pacific Theatre's emerging artist productions, as actors, stage managers, and technical theatre artists.
 Students and graduates have interned and apprenticed with Pacific Theatre, as well as with other professional theatre companies.
 Many TWU grads have worked professionally with Pacific Theatre as artists and/or administrators.

-Course Descriptions

-Course descriptions consist of:
+Undergraduate Certificate of Audit Completion Trinity Western University, in partnership with STEPS Forward and the BC Initiative for Inclusive Post-Secondary Education, makes a Certificate of Audit Completion available to certain qualified students.
+For more information about this option, please contact the Director of the Learning Commons at TWU: jenn.skelding@twu.ca Course Descriptions Course descriptions consist of: